Brian1226/Priority-Queue/Specification.md

 ### Alternate Trigger

-* The user types in the collaborator's email again.
+* The user typed an invalid email.

 ### Alternate Postconditions

-* The app will continue displaying the error message and prompting for valid email, until the user types a valid email.
+* The notes and tasks doesn't get shared.
+The app displays a error message and prompts the user to type in a valid email.

 ***